 Royal jelly is a special substance produced by young worker bees, often called nurse bees.
-It’s secreted from their hypopharyngeal glands, also known as brood food glands, and is used to feed young bee larvae and the queen bee (Isidorov VA et al., Wang Y et al., Chittka A et al).
+It’s secreted from their hypopharyngeal glands, also known as brood food glands, and is used to feed young bee larvae and the queen bee (Isidorov, et al., Wang, et al., Chittka, et al).
 Royal jelly is a nutrient-rich, natural substance primarily composed of water mixed with proteins, sugars, and healthy fats.
 In addition to these main components, it contains about 1.5% mineral salts, including essential elements such as copper, zinc, iron, calcium, manganese, potassium, and sodium.
-It also provides small but important amounts of antioxidants like flavonoids and polyphenols, along with a variety of essential vitamins including biotin, folic acid, inositol, niacin, pantothenic acid, riboflavin, thiamine, and vitamin E. The flavonoids in royal jelly are diverse and can be grouped into flavanones (such as hesperetin, isosakuranetin, and naringenin), flavones (including acacetin, apigenin and its glucosides, chrysin, and luteolin glucoside), flavonols (like isorhamnetin and kaempferol glucosides), and isoflavonoids (such as coumestrol and formononetin).
-Together, these components contribute to the unique health-promoting properties of royal jelly, making it one of the most nutritionally valuable products produced by bees (Melliou E et al).
+It also provides small but important amounts of antioxidants like flavonoids and polyphenols, along with a variety of essential vitamins including biotin, folic acid, inositol, niacin, pantothenic acid, riboflavin, thiamine, and vitamin E ????references.
+The flavonoids in royal jelly are diverse and can be grouped into flavanones (such as hesperetin, isosakuranetin, and naringenin), flavones (including acacetin, apigenin and its glucosides, chrysin, and luteolin glucoside), flavonols (like isorhamnetin and kaempferol glucosides), and isoflavonoids (such as coumestrol and formononetin) ?????? references.
+Together, these components contribute to the unique health-promoting properties of royal jelly, making it one of the most nutritionally valuable products produced by bees (Melliou et al).

+No conclusion …No descrption of usefulness of urban beekeeping Justify it……Justyfy your topic…..give some data

 REFERENCE: